usc-mrel/python-ismrmrd-server/doc/docker.md

     -v /tmp:/tmp       Share volume (folder) from host to container
     ```

-5. Create a blank chroot file with an ext3 file system 375 MB in size.
+5. Create a blank chroot file with an ext3 file system 425 MB in size.
 The total file size is the product of the number of blocks (count) and the block size (bs).
-The chroot file size must be greater than the size of the tar archive above, with sufficient additional space (~10%) for temporary files that may be created during image reconstruction.
+However, the available space is ~30 MB less than the file size due to file system overhead.
+The available space must be greater than the size of the tar archive above, with sufficient additional space (~10%) for temporary files that may be created during image reconstruction.
     ```
-    dd if=/dev/zero of=/tmp/fire-python-chroot.img bs=1M count=375
+    dd if=/dev/zero of=/tmp/fire-python-chroot.img bs=1M count=425
     mke2fs -F -t ext3 /tmp/fire-python-chroot.img
     ```